Fingerling potatoes were bred in Europe.

 3. Arrange the pearl onions, cut side down, in a non-stick pot/pan.

 4. Turn on the burner to medium, and saute onions until cut side browned, forming an “iris” on the “eyeballs.”

 4. Bring to boil.

-5. Reduce heat and simmer, while whispering incantations, until chicken is cooked through and vegetables are fork tender.
+5. Reduce heat and simmer, while whispering incantations, until vegetables are fork tender.

-6. Serve warm a la carte, as a complete meal, or with cheese toast (recipe below).
+6. Serve warm a la carte, as a complete meal, or with toast (recipe below).

 Happy Birthday to The Fun Food Feed!